Subject(s): Science, English Language Arts

 - Students can then work with a partner or small group to complete the rest of the note-taking guide for section one, share out their responses and receive feedback from the teacher.

 - This process can be repeated if needed for the remaining sections of the text.

 - ELLs may need help with expressions like "fueled the outbreak," "back across the pond," and "swoop to the rescue."

 - Depending on the needs of the students, they might need support with the term "macroecological" or academic vocabulary like mechanisms, distribution, abundance (these were not featured in the note-taking guide).

 - The teacher may wish to have students explore other fungal diseases affecting wildlife.
-This link will allow students to being research on this topic.
+This will allow students to being research on this topic.

 - The NSF has an entire series dedicated to the Ecology and Evolution of Infectious disease.
 Have students get into groups and choose one of the other articles to present to the class.